confluentinc/cp-demo/docs/on-prem.rst

 All components and clients in ``cp-demo`` make full use of |cp|'s extensive :ref:`security features <security>`.

 -  :ref:`Role-Based Access Control (RBAC) <rbac-overview>` for authorization.
 Give principals access to resources using role-bindings.
-  -  RBAC is powered by the :ref:`Metadata Service (MDS) <rbac-mds-config>` which uses |csa| to connect to an OpenLDAP directory service over LDAP.
+  -  RBAC is powered by the :ref:`Metadata Service (MDS) <rbac-mds-config>` which uses |csa| to connect to an OpenLDAP directory service.
 This enables group-based authorization for scalable access management.
 -  :ref:`SSL <kafka_ssl_authentication>` for encryption and mTLS for authentication.
 The example :devx-cp-demo:`automatically generates|scripts/security/certs-create.sh` SSL certificates and creates keystores, truststores, and secures them with a password.
 -  |zk| is configured with :ref:`mTLS <zk-mtls>` and :ref:`SASL/DIGEST-MD5 <zk-auth-sasl>` authentication.
 -  :ref:`HTTPS for Control Center <https_settings>`.